dongyx/hardv/README.md

 fi
 if [ "$a" = "$HARDV_A" ]; then
 	echo 'Correct!'
-	exit 0;			# the user is able to recall fi printf 'Wrong!
-The answer is: %s\n' "$HARDV_A" exit 1;				# the user is unable to recall
+	exit 0;			# The user is able to recall fi printf 'Wrong!
+The answer is: %s\n' "$HARDV_A" exit 1;				# The user is unable to recall
 ~~~

 For the card we want to enable this mod,